 What is Sample Spree?

-The night before the Market show floor opens, dozens of exhibitors set up tables and offer many of their products for sale – many that you can only place orders for at their booths – in a cash and carry basis.
-It does get a little frantic and is one of Market’s most popular events.
+The night before the Market show floor opens, dozens of exhibitors set up tables and offer samples of their products for sale – many that you can only place orders for at their booths – in a cash and carry basis.
+It does get a little frantic, but it’s one of Market’s most popular events.
 Also, rolling totes are not allowed in Sample Spree due to safety concerns.